 The City of Newberg routinely monitors for contaminants in your drinking water according to federal and state laws.
-Samples are taken from 54 different sites.
-A selection of these sites are tested each week on a rotating basis throughout the year.
+Samples are taken from 54 different sites on a rotating basis throughout the year.
 All required testing is performed by independent, certified laboratories using EPA approved methods.
-Process control is performed by City staff.
-Testing includes turbidity, conductivity, pH, iron concentration, temperature, coliform bacteria, trihalomethanes, haloacetic acids, nitrates, volatile organic compounds, synthetic organic compounds, arsenic, uranium, radium, and chlorine residual levels.
+Process control sampling is performed by City staff.
 Every three years samples are taken from residences constructed prior to 1985 and tested for lead and copper.
-Test results are summarized in the Water Quality Data section of this report.
+All test results are summarized in the Water Quality Data section of this report.